jbaxe2/plato.crf/README.md

 # The Plato Course Request Form client, written in AngularDart.

-In preparation for *Dart 2.0*, the *Plato Course Request Form* was re-written using AngularDart (instead of keeping with PolymerDart, which has not been updated, and uses reflection).

 This client application allows faculty at Westfield State University to request course shells for use on Plato (Blackboard Learn).